Hidden Conflicts in Neural Networks and Their Implications for Explainability: CAFE Properties and Proofs

-\paragraph{Adjustable Conflict Awareness} As much as the capability to capture conflicts is desirable, there may be cases in which we wish to obtain more focused attribution scores partially ignoring the conflicting features.
+\paragraph{Adjustable Conflict Sensitivity} As much as the capability to capture conflicts is desirable, there may be cases in which we wish to obtain more focused and abstract attribution scores partially ignoring the conflicting features.
 For example, we may opt to largely ignore conflicts in the earlier layers of a deep learning model, as these layers typically operate on more noisy, lower-level features, while taking into account conflicts in the later layers, which may reason in more high-level and human-understandable terms.
-Past research has suggested that adapting the propagation rules per layer may be beneficial \citep{montavon-lrp-overview}.
-CAFE enables users to do so seamlessly by simply adjusting the $\cancelconst{\currlayer}$ parameters for each layer, controlling how sensitive the attributions are to the cancelled effects.
+Past research has suggested that adapting the propagation rules per layer may be beneficial \cite{montavon-lrp-overview}.
+CAFE enables users to do so seamlessly by simply adjusting the $\cancelconst{\currlayer}$ parameters, controlling how sensitive the attributions are to the canceled effects.
 To the best of our knowledge, no other feature attribution method enables these kinds of adjustments.

 \paragraph{Separate Positive and Negative Feature Attributions} CAFE is also unique in separately identifying the positive and negative contributions of each feature.
-This may provide more rich information in cases in which the conflicts between features are more complex or when a single feature contributes both positively and negatively (e.g. via two separate neurons).
-If needed, the positive and negative attributions can still be combined into a single joint score by computing the operation $\scoresmat^{\combs} = \scoresmat^{\poss} - \scoresmat^{\negs}$.
+This may provide more rich information in cases in which the conflicts between features are more complex or when a single feature contributes both positively and negatively (e.g., via two separate neurons).
+When desired, the positive and negative attributions can still be combined into a single joint score by computing the operation $\scoresvec^\combs = \scoresvec^\poss - \scoresvec^\negs$.

 \paragraph{Bias Effects} Most of the existing attribution methods ignore the effects of the network bias terms on the output.
-This may result in the generation of misleading scores in cases in which the output of the model is mainly driven by the biases.
+This may result in the generation of misleading scores in cases in which the output of the model is mainly or partially driven by the biases.
 Additionally, the interactions between the bias terms and the input features may further distort the returned attributions.
 In contrast, CAFE explicitly considers biases in its rules and computes separate attribution scores $s_{\text{bias}}^+$ and $s_{\text{bias}}^-$ indicating their combined effects on the output.

-\section{EXPERIMENTAL DETAILS}
+\section{Experimental Details}